 MDHHS neighborhood testing and vaccination sites

 MDHHS is partnering with neighborhood testing sites across Michigan to offer no cost COVID-19 vaccines and COVID-19 tests.
-Click here to find a COVID-19 vaccine community clinic.
 Click here to find a testing site in your area.

 Three COVID-19 vaccines are approved, or authorized for emergency use, by the U.S. Food and Drug Administration.
 You can get the COVID-19 vaccine or booster at your doctor's office or pharmacy.
 Or find a vaccine clinic close to you.
 Depending on their age, your children may also be eligible.
 All three vaccines are available at no cost.